 Team Members: Shashwat Sanghavi, Rahul Patel, Anmol Anubhai

 Role: Founder, UX Researcher & Designer.
 Used a combination of qualitative research methods such as contextual inquiry, ethnographic study sessions, culture probe kits, semi - structured interviews and focus groups.
-I also worked with local folk artists to design content and our prototypes.
-I also worked on using machine learning (polynomial regression) to build the epidemic predictor system (an extension of this project).
+Worked with local folk artists to design content and prototypes.
+Worked on using machine learning (polynomial regression) to build the epidemic predictor system (an extension of this project).

 Mentors: Mr. Ravin Sanghvi, Prof. Mehul Raval

 Duration: Dec.
 2015 - May 2015

 This startup was incubated at Venture Studio, Ahmedabad